 Tucked away in a far, cold (and expensive!) corner of Europe, Oslo is often overshadowed by other European capital cities like Paris and London.
 But actually, Oslo is a really cool, bustling city, with so much to offer.
-If you have a weekend to spare, 2 days in Oslo will be time well spent!
+If you have a weekend to spare, two days in Oslo will be time well spent!

 Situated on the stunning Oslofjord, surrounded by forests and rolling hills, Oslo is a beautiful city.

-And with its thriving coffee culture, imaginative fine-dining restaurants, delicious seafood, cool design shops, local fashion brands, incredible museums, striking modern architecture, and endless outdoor activities, Norway’s capital is definitely worth a visit!
+And with its thriving coffee culture, imaginative fine-dining restaurants, delicious seafood, cool design shops, local fashion brands, incredible museums, striking modern architecture, and endless outdoor activities, Norway’s capital city is definitely worth a visit!

-And don’t worry, even on a tight budget, there are ways to enjoy 48 hours in this incredible city!
+And donโt worry, even on a tight budget, there are ways to enjoy 48 hours in this incredible city!

-In this 2-Day Oslo Itinerary, you’ll find everything you need to enjoy two days in Norway’s cool, underrated capital city.
+In this 2-day Oslo itinerary, you’ll find everything you need to enjoy two days in Norway’s cool, underrated capital city.

 Where to Stay in Oslo for 2 Days